 Extension Term.
 The initial extension granted pursuant to Section 3007(b)(3)(B) will be valid for a period of up to three years, based on the amount of time the utility determines it needs to supply the needed power to the site.
 The renewal of the initial extension, if granted, will be for a period of up to two years if the utility still cannot deliver the needed power by the end of the initial extension period.
 Each subsequent renewal, if granted, will be for a period of one-year.
 This extension can continue to be renewed until the electrical utility provider delivers the needed power to the site, or up to a maximum extension term of ten years, whichever occurs first.

-Labeling.
+Labeling Requirement for an Infrastructure Site Electrification Delay Extension.
 The Fleet Operator shall label each LSI Forklift covered by an extension with its EIN in accordance with Section 3010.

-Extension Request and Renewals.
+Request and Renewals for an Infrastructure Site Electrification Delay Extension.

-The Fleet Operator shall submit the following to the Executive Officer in its request for the extension between 45 and 90 calendar days prior to the upcoming compliance date:
+The Fleet Operator shall submit the following to the Executive Officer in its request for the extension prior to the upcoming compliance date:

 Entity information specified in Section 3009(b)(1);